gitpan/time-tai-simple/README.md

 Copyright 2014 by TTK Ciar

-This module is free software.
-You may use, redistribute, and/or modify it as you see fit, but cannot sue the author for doing likewise.
+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.